andrewrgarcia/voxelmap/docs/source/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+It is recommended you use voxelmap through a virtual environment.
+You may follow the below simple protocol to create the virtual environment, run it, and install the package there:

 .. code-block:: console
+   $ virtualenv venv
+   $ source venv/bin/activate

-   (.venv) $ pip install lumache
+   (.venv) $ pip install voxelmap

+To exit the virtual environment, simply type `deactivate`.
+To access it at any other time again, enter with the above `source` command.

 Creating recipes
 ----------------